mattclarkdotnet/aes17_filter_25/README.md

+# VERSION 2 WIP

+Doing:

+* Space inductors out more to address excess HD3 found by @sarieri on ASR
+* Move pad-down network to before filter so lower value resistors can be used
+* Use 4-layer board to simplify layout
+* Replace some oversized resistors with smaller 0.25W versions
+* Update to KiCad 8

+Maybe:
+* Switch to shielded coilcraft inductors - the issue is these have 10% tolerance instead of 5%

 # Goals

 The goal is to make a cheap DIY passive filter for use in class D amp measurements, much like the AP AUX-0025.
 The AP AUX-0025 specs as read off the [AP website](https://www.ap.com/analyzers-accessories/accessories/aux-family-switching-amplifier-measurement-filters/) are approximately: